-Make sure backups are enabled, and you have a documented policy to test these annually.
+Make sure backups are enabled, and you have a documented policy to test these at least annually.

 Make sure your environment is documented, versioned, and reproducible.

 A build should be a single command in both dev and the test environment.
 A single script should be able to produce a production build at any time.
 If you're creating a service, this should extend to deployment as well - deploying to production should be a single command.
-You'll want to do this often and maintaining a green build all the time is one of those areas where automation always pays for itself and changes the way you develop for the better.
+You'll want to do this often; maintaining a green build all the time is one of those areas where automation always pays for itself, and changes the way you develop for the better.